-- I was very impressed with the pilot for Walking Dead.
+- I was very impressed with the pilot for The Walking Dead.
 Even as I found its story kind of predictable and unchallenging, the execution was just terrifically compelling: very, very suspenseful, creepy, and graphic.
 However, I lost track of the show after the first ep; ever since Rubicon was canceled I’ve found it hard not to blame Walking Dead for blasting it off the air.
 Stupid zombies!
-I suppose it’s not connected – unless Truxton Spangler orchestrated it, in order to get his dirty laundry out of the public eye.
+I suppose it’s not connected, unless Truxton Spangler orchestrated it to get his dirty laundry out of the public eye.
 Crafty bastard.
-Anyway, I’ll probably marathon Walking Dead at some point, but for now it still feels like those blasted zombie hordes cornered my spies at API and ate them.
+Anyway, I’ll probably marathon The Walking Dead at some point, but for now it still feels like those blasted zombie hordes cornered my spies at API and ate them.
 Alas!

-- Jenn and I caught up on season four of 30 Rock, courtesy of Netflix instant-streaming.
+- Jenn and I caught up on season four of 30 Rock, courtesy of Netflix.
 Season three was kind of disappointing to me, but season four felt like a return to form.
 Loved Julianne Moore’s outrageous accent, and the Wesley Snipes subplot.
 Also, this season seemed to better deploy the supporting cast, not overdoing it on any particular character.
-Still some gas in the tank here for me…
+Still some gas in the tank here.

 - I’ve been re-watching Arrested Development on my lunch breaks.
 Remarkably funny stuff, often even funnier the second time around…every five minutes my favorite character changes.
 A classic.